Keerthan-08/AIML-25BCE2522/README.txt

 I also implemented Session State management to ensure the chat history persists as the user interacts with the app, and added error handling to manage API failures gracefully.
 This project demonstrates my ability to orchestrate LLM workflows, integrate REST APIs, and manage application state to build functional, data-grounded AI applications.

+I have kept api key public coz i couldnt keep in (.secret) folder coz it kept showing error.
+I hope it doesnt ruin the project

 Package Installation processes :

 Note : I was using python 3.14.2,but the version is not well compatible with langchain which is good in 3.9 to 3.12